 The most common skin reaction from Just for Men is allergic contact dermatitis, which causes a painful rash.
-However, in rare cases, men have been hospitalized with life-threatening reactions that caused swelling of the face and throat.
+Hispanic and African American men may also develop skin discoloration.

 “Just for Men” Allergic Reaction

 Allergic reactions are a known side effect of Just for Men.
 It contains ingredients that can cause skin irritation in certain individuals.

 One ingredient, p-Phenylenediamine (PPD), has been widely used in dark hair dye since the 1980s.
 It is known to cause contact dermatitis in 5-7% of the population, according to the North American Contact Dermatitis Society.

 You should always do a skin-allergy test before using Just for Men.
 Directions for the test are included on the label.
 The label also recommends seeking medical attention if you develop: